Google debuts new Pixel, latest try in smartphone fight - RFI

 An array of sensors for photography are in a band on the back of the smartphone, with the Pixel 6 having a 6.4 inch, edge-to-edge screen and the Pro model being slightly larger.

-"We've actually had significant growth over the last five years or so," Prunuske said of Google's Pixel business.
+Camera features included images that more accurately portray skin tones across races, and a "magic eraser" to make unwanted objects or people in photos disappear.

-Pixel 6 pricing starts at $599 USD, while the Pixel 6 Pro starts at $899.
+Pixel 6 pricing starts at $599, while the Pixel 6 Pro starts at $899.
 Google is taking orders for the smartphones, which will be available beginning Oct.
-28 .
+28.

 Global smartphone shipments overall fell six percent in the third quarter of this year as handset makers struggled to meet demand due to shortages of components, according to market tracker Canalys.